bluegridio/cloudflare-aws-sg-whitelist/README.md

 # Cloudflare IP Updater for AWS Security Groups

-This is a Python script designed to update AWS security group policies with Cloudflare IP addresses.
+The Cloudflare IP Updater for AWS Security Groups is a Python script developed to enhance the security of AWS resources by ensuring that only traffic originating from Cloudflare IP addresses is allowed to access specified ports (e.g., port 443).
+By updating AWS security group policies dynamically with the latest Cloudflare IP addresses, this script helps protect the origin server from exposure to unauthorized access.

+## How It Works

+The script retrieves the latest list of Cloudflare IP addresses using the Cloudflare API.
+It then updates the specified AWS security groups with the retrieved IP addresses, allowing inbound traffic only from these trusted sources.

+## Features

+- Automatic retrieval of Cloudflare IP addresses using the Cloudflare API.
+- Dynamic updating of AWS security group policies to allow traffic only from Cloudflare IP addresses.
+- Support for both IPv4 and IPv6 addresses.
+- Email notification feature to alert administrators of successful or failed updates.

 ## Description